curating4reproducibility/curating4reproducibility.github.io/content/10things/thing08.md

 ---
-title: "Thing 8: Metadata / Machine First"
+title: "Thing 8: Metadata"
-description: "Structured and machine-readable metadata about the research compendium and its component parts is preserved and made accessible alongside the compendium."
+description: "Information about the research compendium and its components is embedded in a standardized, machine-readable code."
 draft: false
 weight: 80
 enableToc: true